 This depends not only on the escaping neutron flux but on the composition of the surrounding rock and also on the legal definition of ``low enough".
-We have compared a possible installation at Yemilab in Korea\cite{Yemilab} with our previous study which assumed installation at KamLAND in Japan\cite{Kamland}.
+We have compared a possible installation at Yemilab in Korea~\cite{Yemilab} with our previous study which assumed installation at KamLAND in Japan~\cite{Kamland}.

 The regulation for the allowed rate at Yemilab is 10 Bq/g, a factor of 100 bigger than at KamLAND (0.1 Bq/g).
 An assay of Yemilab rock showed that various types of rocks were found, limestone being the most abundant (almost 90\% pure ${\rm CaCO}_{3}$) followed by quartz porphyry, pyrite and skarn minerals (silicate rocks which contain Ca, Fe, Mn, Al and Si minerals).
-Unlike the Inishi type rock found at KamLAND, the Yemilab environment is a factor of 10 lower in critical elements [low concentrations of Eu ($< 1$~ppm ), Co ($< 10$~ppm) and more important Na ($0.02\%$)].
+Unlike the Inishi type rock found at KamLAND, the Yemilab environment is a factor of 10 lower in critical elements, with low concentrations of Eu ($< 1$~ppm ), Co ($< 10$~ppm) and Na ($0.02\%$).
 The measured rock composition can be found in Table~\ref{tab:table2}.

+The activation level will be measured when the experiment will be dismantled (about 4-5 years after the beam is turned off) and any rock activation of isotopes with half lives of less than one year or so would have totally decayed away.
 The rock activation was estimated using the same technique as used for KamLAND~\cite{Shieldingpaper} but with the Yemilab rock composition.
-The activation level is measured when the experiment is dismantled (about 4-5 years after the beam is turned off) and any rock activation of isotopes with half lives of less than one year or so would have totally decayed away.
 The long lived isotopes ($\tau$ $>$ 2-3 years) like $^{22} {\rm Na}$, $^{60} {\rm Co}$ and the $\rm Eu$ pair present in the rock are activated by neutrons penetrating the rock. $^{22}$Na is produced by fast neutrons via the (n,2n) channel (11 MeV threshold), while the others are produced by thermal neutron activation.
 Table~\ref{tab:table3} shows a comparison between the abundance of the progenitor isotopes at KamLAND and Yemilab.